gkiely/safe-install/README.md

 # safe-install

-Run npm installs with dependency lifecycle scripts disabled by default, then rebuild only the packages you explicitly trust.
+Run npm install with dependency lifecycle scripts disabled by default, then rebuild only the packages you explicitly trust.

 `safe-install` is for npm projects that want trusted dependency installs without